bsudol/bugsnag-scripts/README.md

 # Busgnag Scripts
-Various scripts to interact with Bugsnag API
+Various scripts to interact with Bugsnag API and Callback functions

+Languages:
+- Ruby
+- Swift